On order $\Lambda_{\rm QCD}^2/m$ renormalons in quarkonium system: Introduction

 A frequently-used method to investigate renormalons in perturbative QCD is the so-called ``large-$\beta_0$ approximation'' \cite{Beneke:1994qe}.
 Unfortunately it is difficult to apply this method to the analysis of the ${\cal O}(\LQ^2/m)$ renormalons of $2m_{\rm pole}$ and $V_{\rm NA}(r)$, since it would involve difficult calculations of bubble-chain insertions to the diagrams shown in Fig.~\ref{fig:FeynDiag}.
-Instead, we use the recently developed method for estimating renormalons, the FTRS \cite{Hayashi:2020ylq,Hayashi:2021vdq} and DSRS \cite{Hayashi:2023fgl} methods.
-These methods utilize the property that the renormalons are suppressed in the Fourier space or dual space: By renormalization-group (RG) improvement of the perturbative series in these spaces we can separate the renormalons and the rest, and we can estimate them individually and systematically as more terms of the perturbative series are included; At all orders they coincide with the conventional definition based on the regularized Borel resummation of the perturbative series.
+Instead, we use the recently developed method for estimating renormalons, the FTRS \cite{Hayashi:2020ylq,Hayashi:2021vdq} and DSRS \cite{Hayashi:2023fgl} methods.\footnote{ FTRS and DSRS stand for ``Renormalon Subtraction by Fourier Transform'' and ``Dual Space Renormalon Subtraction,'' respectively. } These methods utilize the property that the renormalons are suppressed in the Fourier space or dual space: By renormalization-group (RG) improvement of the perturbative series in these spaces we can separate the renormalons and the rest, and we can estimate them individually and systematically as more terms of the perturbative series are included; At all orders they coincide with the conventional definition based on the regularized Borel resummation of the perturbative series.
 Furthermore, for the reason explained below, we restrict the analysis to the ``maximally non-abelian (MNA) part'' of the perturbative series, corresponding to the part proportional to $C_F {C_A}^{\! \! n} \alpha_s^{n+1}$.

 In Sec.~\ref{sec:2} we examine $V_{1/r^2}$ in the leading-logarithmic (LL) approximation using the FTRS and DSRS methods.
 Secs.~\ref{sec:3} and \ref{sec:4} deal with beyond-the-LL approximation.
 In Sec.~\ref{sec:3} we examine the total energy $2 m_{\rm pole} + V_{\rm QCD} + V_{1/r^2}$ of the heavy quarkonium system in the fixed order of the perturbative expansion.
 In Sec.~\ref{sec:4} we examine the sizes of the ${\cal O}(\LQ^2/m)$ renormalons as well as the total energy in the FTRS and DSRS methods.
 We give summary and conclusion in Sec.~\ref{sec:5}.